anoma/nspec/README.md

     ```

   Here, you should see the website being built in the `site` directory.
-  Some warnings and info messages are expected, but if you see any error, please
-  open an issue.

 5. To serve the website locally, run the following command: